How We Will Win Again with Manufacturing in Hamilton County

 See the original post here.

 I am always happy to explain to people what we do.
 These days, it’s easier, because we changed our “doing business as” name recently.
-As the Greater Cincinnati Redevelopment Authority, we are still an Ohio Port Authority.
-Our new name reflects the full breadth of the work we are leading in the region.
-“Redevelopment” plays off words like REVITALIZE and RESTORE.
-We like how this communicates that we build on the strength of what is already here in Greater Cincinnati.
+We are an Ohio Port Authority.
+We are leading the region in making real estate work to benefit everyone in Hamilton County.
+We redevelop property in order to REVITALIZE and RESTORE our real estate assets.
+We build on the strength of what is already here in Greater Cincinnati.

 Several years ago, we chose to expand our legacy work in development finance and brownfield remediation.
 We adopted a holistic approach and have committed to revitalizing urban industrial sites to attract advanced manufacturing; investing in neighborhoods to reduce blight, rehabbing vacant homes and adding new residential as well as revitalizing business districts; and expanding our development finance practice to include innovative funding sources for developers and municipalities.